 Updated July 6, 2020

-When a new duck arrives, there are a number of critical steps that must be taken to ensure safety for the incoming resident, your existing residents, and yourself!
+When a new Unless explicitly mentioned, we are referring to domesticated duck breeds, not wild ducks, who may have unique needs not covered by this resource. arrives, there are a number of critical steps that must be taken to ensure safety for the incoming resident, your existing residents, and yourself!

 Identify The Specific Needs Of Incoming Individuals

-While ducks, in general, have certain diet, housing, and care needs, you must also consider if the new arrivals require any special accommodations based on their age, breed, sex, health status, known history, or the circumstances of their recent living situation.
+While Unless explicitly mentioned, we are referring to domesticated duck breeds, not wild ducks, who may have unique needs not covered by this resource., in general, have certain diet, housing, and care needs, you must also consider if the new arrivals require any special accommodations based on their age, breed, sex, health status, known history, or the circumstances of their recent living situation.
 Each new resident and situation will be different, but some things to consider include:

-- If you’re taking in ducklings, you will have to learn how to properly care for them in terms of heat, food, and shelter.
+- If you’re taking in Young ducks, you will have to learn how to properly care for them in terms of heat, food, and shelter.

 - It’s not uncommon for sanctuaries to be contacted about ducks who are severely injured, often from a predator attack.
 Regardless of if they have extensive injuries or what looks like a small bite wound, they should be seen by a veterinarian immediately.
 Bite wounds, even if they appear small, can be quite dangerous and almost always require antibiotic treatment.